 The KNG Health Reform Model (KNG-HRM) is a microsimulation model that can estimate the impact of comprehensive health reform proposals on health coverage and expenditures.
-The design of the model was informed by studying similar models that have been developed by the Congressional Budget Office (CBO), the Urban Institute, RAND Corporation, and the Lewin Group.

-The model starts with a nationally representative sample of households from the American Community Survey (ACS) and proceeds to simulate coverage by moving through eight distinct modules.
+The model starts with a nationally representative sample of households from the American Community Survey (ACS) and proceeds to simulate coverage by moving through nine distinct modules.
 These modules are summarized in Figure 1.
 Coverage choices incorporate program eligibility, expected consumption, insurance premiums, expected out-of-pocket costs (OOP), risk, and demographic characteristics.
 The model is iterative, with health insurance premiums updating in response to changing risk pool compositions and model agents reselecting coverage until an equilibrium is reached.

 Figure 1.
-Overview of the eight Modules included within the KNG-HRM
+Overview of the nine Modules included within the KNG-HRM